reachbheru/learn-js/Basics/Loops/forEach.md

 The forEach() method of Array or Map or Set instances executes a provided function once for each array element or key/value pair in this map, in insertion order or value in this set, in insertion order.

+>Note: If we try to return value in any variable using forEach(), it always return undefined.

 ## Syntax

 ```js